SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 and this new copy is assigned to ``ovenTemperature``.
-Even though ``roomTemperature`` and ``ovenTemperature`` have the same value for their ``celsius`` properties, they are two completely different instances behind the scenes.
+Even though ``roomTemperature`` and ``ovenTemperature`` have the same value for their ``celsius`` properties, they are two different instances.
+You can change one without affecting the other.

 You can change ``ovenTemperature`` to get the oven ready for cooking